Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 • In extreme cases, studies have linked prolonged compression to erectile dysfunction

-During a 200-mile charity ride in 2012, I experienced the worst numbness of my career-it took nearly two weeks to fully resolve.
-That experience sent me down the rabbit hole of saddle research, eventually influencing my engineering work in the industry.
-I became determined to find better solutions for myself and fellow cyclists.
+During a 200-mile charity ride in 2012, I hit the worst numbness of my career—it took nearly two weeks to fully resolve.
+That experience sent me deep into saddle research, eventually shaping my engineering work in the industry.
+I became determined to find better solutions for myself and other cyclists.

 The Science That Changed Saddle Design Forever

-The turning point came in the early 2000s when Dr. Irwin Goldstein published groundbreaking research demonstrating precisely how traditional saddles impaired blood flow.
-Using specialized oxygen sensors, his team showed the dramatic difference between sitting on conventional saddles versus standing or sitting on properly designed alternatives.
+The turning point came in the early 2000s when Dr. Irwin Goldstein published research showing exactly how traditional saddles impaired blood flow.
+Using specialized oxygen sensors, his team demonstrated the dramatic difference between sitting on conventional saddles versus standing or using properly designed alternatives.

-This wasn't just subjective discomfort-it was measurable vascular impairment.
-I still remember reading those studies and having that "aha" moment where all my personal experiences suddenly had scientific validation.
+This wasn't just subjective discomfort—it was measurable vascular impairment.
+I still remember reading those studies and having that "aha" moment when my personal experiences finally had scientific backing.

-Armed with this data, manufacturers could no longer dismiss complaints as riders being "too soft" or needing to "toughen up."
-Instead, the industry began a design revolution that continues to this day, and I've been fortunate enough to witness (and test) nearly every innovation along the way.
+Armed with that data, manufacturers could no longer dismiss complaints as riders being "too soft" or needing to "toughen up."
+Instead, the industry began a design revolution that continues today.
+I've been lucky enough to witness—and test—nearly every innovation along the way.

 The Evolution of Prostate-Friendly Designs